Southern Circuit Tour: April 2020 Virtual Film Screenings

 Little Miss Westie - Presented by Filmmaker Joy E. Reed

 The chronicles of a year in the life of two transgender siblings as they navigate puberty, a local beauty pageant, and transitioning in the Trump era.

 Click the link to register for this virtual film premiere: https://webinar.ringcentral.com/webinar/register/WN_uvlYTsHvTLyU1cFJJ16foQ

-Who Will Write Our History by produced by Roberta Grossman, based on a book by Samuel Kassow.
+Who Will Write Our History - Presented by Filmmaker Roberta Grossman

 The Southern Circuit Tour of Independent Filmmakers is a program of South Arts.
 Southern Circuit screenings are funded in part from South Arts in a partnership with the National Endowment for the Arts.